 The Bloc Québécois will work to maintain current convention grants (affordable rental rates), while enhancing the budget allocated to the construction, renovation and transformation of affordable and social housing.

 The Liberals believe that public transit is a key part of what makes our communities better places to live.
 In Budget 2016 and 2017, the Liberals invested $28.7 billion in transit upgrades and improvements.
 A re-elected Liberal government will contribute an additional $3 billion more per year in stable, predictable transit funding to Canadian cities.

 The PPC believes our Constitution should be respected and opposes federal intrusions into provincial jurisdictions.
 Transit is an area of exclusive provincial jurisdiction.

 If elected, a Conservative government would introduce a Green Public Transit Tax Credit, which will give Canadians a 15% rebate on their bus passes and other public transit costs.
-It will also work to develop emissions-reducing technology for vehicles to close the gap between conventional and zero-emission vehicles.

 For the Bloc, it's simple: The amounts dedicated to infrastructure must be transferred unconditionally and in bulk to the Government of Quebec.
 The only exception to this rule would be for federal wharves and small regional ports.